isovalent/ebpf-docs/docs/linux/helper-function/bpf_trace_printk.md

     bpf_trace_printk(fmt, 9);
     ```

     The compiler will place such a literal string in a ELF section meant for the heap, which does not exist in eBPF programs.
-Rater the `fmt` should be defined as static const
+Rather the `fmt` should be defined as static const

     ```c
     static const char fmt[] = "some log";